 In order to receive enhanced reimbursement, practices must actively identify patients as qualifying members of their panel.
 According to the state plan amendment authorizing the Medicaid payment methodology, payments are tiered based on the number of “major condition groups” (i.e., cardiovascular, respiratory, neurologic, renal, etc.) within which a patient has a severe, chronic condition requiring a care team.

 The monthly PMPM payment is increased by 15% if a patient’s (or patient caregiver’s) primary language is not English or if the patient (or patient caregiver) has a severe and persistent mental illness.
 If both of these complexity factors are present, the PMPM is increased by 30%.

 Health care homes in Minnesota are receiving a variety of supports:

 Payers are providing data feedback to support health care homes in measuring progress and identifying areas for improvement.

-Minnesota’s Outcomes Measurement Work Group has developed recommendations for the state’s evaluation.
-The Work Group has proposed to focus on clinical quality (especially care for patients with asthma and vascular conditions), patient access to care and experience of care, and cost (especially rates of hospitalizations, readmissions, emergency department use, and total cost of care).
+Minnesota’s Outcomes Measurement Work Group previously developed recommendations for the state’s evaluation, proposing to focus evaluation efforts on clinical quality (especially care for patients with asthma and vascular conditions), patient access to care and experience of care, and cost (especially rates of hospitalizations, readmissions, emergency department use, and total cost of care).